awidarto/pdf-to-image/README.md

     ->saveImage($pathToWhereImageShouldBeStored); //the output wil be a png, no matter what
 ```

-You can set the quality of compression.
-This depends on the export format, see the GD documentation for more info:
+You can set the quality of compression (this depends on the export format, see the GD documentation for more details):
 ```php
 $pdf->setCompressionQuality(100); // sets the compression quality to maximum
 ```